bcgov/entity/rfcs/rfc-colin-states-mapping-to-lear.md

 Business GET endpoint will return currently actionable filings list.
 This will be determined using the allowable filing transitions map.

-_Example of what this might look like but will need to represent sub-types of filings where applicable_
+_Examples of what this might look like but will need to represent sub-types of filings where applicable_
 ``` http request

 GET https://legal-api-dev.apps.silver.devops.gov.bc.ca/api/v2/businesses/CP0001199